 STRESS According to the American Institute of Stress, stress has many different causes, and can vary from person to person.
 Some of the biggest causes of stress today are: work related, struggles with finances, issues in relationships, environmental irritants, change, and some stress is even self-generated.

 While stress CAN be positive (like keeping us alert and ready to avoid danger), stress can also take us down.
-Stress is often times the beginning factor for many of us who suffer with autoimmune diseases.
+Stress is often times the beginning factor for many of us who suffer with chronic diseases.
 So keeping stress in check is very important.

 Some stress reducing techniques you can try: